fullstacksjs/toolbox/README.md

 #### toCamelCase

-check given value is null/undefined/empty string/array or not
+transforms a valid casing to camelCase if the given value is invalid it just returns the input

 ```typescript
 toCamelCase('');              // ''